-While the grounds look a bit shabby and there is a sectioned areas that is roped off…this land holds dark and quiet secrets, which on first glance are not evident until you delve a little deeper.
+While the grounds look unassuming with areas sectioned off by rope…this land holds dark and quiet secrets, which at first glance is not evident until you delve a little deeper.

-This is Siem Reaps version of The Killing Fields – where people were round up, then killed and buried in mass graves on this location.
-What makes coming here so uniquely different…the guides have all been victim of the Pol-Pot era.
+This is Siem Reaps version of The Killing Fields – where people were round up, then killed and buried in mass graves at this location.
+However, what makes coming here so uniquely different and emotionally touching is the guides have all been a victim of the Pol-Pot era.

-Each has their own heart-wrenching story as you are lead around this unassuming area, where you will hear a tale that scars humanity – and left the people of Siem Reap in tatters.
+Each has their own heart-wrenching stories which they unveil as you are lead around this unassuming area.
+You will hear a tale that scars humanity and left the people of Siem Reap in tatters.

 You will have the opportunity to be up close to the weapons that they have excavated in this area alone and see a gallery of pictures, which brings home the true story of what really took place.